Young Savers Club

 We would like to see Young Savers Clubs at more junior schools, partly run by the children, with supervision by teachers or parents, as we see this is a good introduction to money management principles.
 This could be in conjunction with the use of Smart Cash cards, see here for further information.

 We would also encourage this at Secondary schools in our area.
 Older pupils at such schools are likely to be approaching the age where full (adult) membership may be more appropriate.

 The credit union can give support and training in the establishment and operation of a School Savings Bank but will expect school staff and/or parents or guardians to supervise, with the young people learning how to handle money and financial affairs.

 If you think your local school could benefit by having a School Savings Bank please contact us.
-We would prefer you to have first confirmed with the school that there is interest and support from the staff.
+We would prefer you to have first confirmed with the school that there is interest and support from the school governors and staff.

 Operation at service points

 Where there is no school savings bank or where a young saver has left their junior school, facilities are available at any service point for joining or making deposits or withdrawals.
 For legal reasons such deposits can only be accepted from the young person or an (ex-)Trustee or other person with a verified association with the young person.